marijnh/Eloquent-JavaScript/09_regexp.md

 Write an expression that matches only JavaScript-style ((number))s.
-It must support an optional minus _or_ plus sign in front of the number, the decimal dot, and exponent notation—`5e-3` or `1E10`— again with an optional sign in front of the exponent.
+It must support an optional minus _or_ plus sign in front of the number, the decimal dot, and exponent notation—`5e-3` or `1E10`—again with an optional sign in front of the exponent.
 Also note that it is not necessary for there to be digits in front of or after the dot, but the number cannot be a dot alone.
 That is, `.5` and `5.` are valid